A central limit theorem and its application to the limiting distribution of volatility target index: Proof of the main results

 as $\Delta t\to0$.
 To deduce convergence in law from the convergence of marginal distribution, let $\{\mathcal{F}_{t}\}_{t\ge0}$ be the filtration generated by the Brownian motion $\{W_{t}\}_{t\ge0}$, and let $0<s<t\le T$.
 Conditional on $\mathcal{F}_{s}$, by the above convergence of marginal distribution, we see that

-Note that the limiting distribution in (\ref{eq:-37}) is independent of $\mathcal{F}_{s}$, which implies that the limiting process $\{\log X_{t}\}_{t\ge0}$ has i.i.d.
+Note that the limiting distribution in (\ref{eq:-37}) is independent of $\mathcal{F}_{s}$, which implies the convergence of finite dimensional distributions of $\{\log I_{t}^{(N)}\}_{t\ge0}$.
+By Lemma \ref{lem:-11} and the Kolmogorov's tightness criterion, the sequence $\{\log I_{t}^{(N)}\}_{t\ge0}$ is tight in $C([0,T])$.
+Therefore, the sequence $\{\log I_{t}^{(N)}\}$ converges in law to a continuous process $\{\log X_{t}\}_{t\ge0}$ which has i.i.d.
 Wiener increments.
-Hence $\{\log X_{t}\}_{t\ge0}$ is a scaled Brownian motion with drift, which completes the proof. \end{proof} \begin{rem} We are in a position to make some comments on how the result of Proposition \ref{prop:-5} can be extended to the variety of volatility target index defined by (\ref{eq:-85}).
-The analogue of Proposition \ref{prop:-5} for this variety are the three convergence
+Hence $\{\log X_{t}\}_{t\ge0}$ is a scaled Wiener process with drift, which completes the proof. \end{proof} \begin{rem} We end this subsection with some comments on how the result of Proposition \ref{prop:-5} can be extended to the variant of volatility target index defined by (\ref{eq:-85}).
+The analogues of Proposition \ref{prop:-5} for this variant are the three convergence

 As we see from the proof of Theorem \ref{thm:-4} and Theorem \ref{thm:-5}, the derivation of these convergence lies on the following key ingredients: (i) convergence of $\mathbb{E}(w_{n}^{(N)})$ as $N\to\infty,n\to\infty$; (ii) convergence of $\mathbb{E}[(w_{n}^{(N)})^{2}]$ as $N\to\infty,n\to\infty$; and (iii) exponential decay of covariance $\text{Cov}(w_{n}^{(N)},w_{n+k}^{(N)})\le c\lambda^{k}$ for some $c$ and $\lambda$.
 The convergence of $\mathbb{E}(w_{n}^{(N)})$ and $\mathbb{E}[(w_{n}^{(N)})^{2}]$ can be established once convergence in distribution of $w_{n}^{(N)}$ is obtained.
 To see the convergence in distribution of $w_{n}^{(N)}$, let $F(x_{1},x_{2})=\min(x_{1},x_{2},w^{\ast})$.
 Then $w_{n}^{(N)}=F(v_{n}^{(1,N)},v_{n}^{(2,N)})$.
 Note that the characteristic functions of the random vector $(v_{n}^{(1,N)},v_{n}^{(2,N)})$ is